wso2/cellery-samples/composites/pet-store/composite-to-composite/README.md

 1. Go to [http://pet-be-guest.com/](http://pet-be-guest.com/) and view the application.
 ![pet-store-webapp.png](../../../docs/images/composites/pet-store/pet-store-webapp.png)

-2. Sign-in As Guest and try out the application by purchasing some accessories.
+2. Sign-in As Guest and try out the application by purchasing some pet accessories.

-## Build and Run the Pet-store Composite
+## Build and Run the Composite
 You can perform a [Quick Run](#quick-run) or build and run the pet-store composite in your own.
 Please perform below operations to be build your composite.

 1. Clone the [wso2-cellery/samples](https://github.com/wso2-cellery/samples) repository.